larisaescobar/public/content/users/commander-web/reports/reservations/reservation-overview.md

 Note: if there is no companion assigned to a booking, the registration card will print empty.
 So always ensure you have a guest assigned to the booking.

 All bookings show:
+- Arrivals: every guest that is on arrival today
+- Departures: every guest that is due to depart today
+- In House: in House are all reservations that intersect with the selected day period (so all arrival, departures and stayovers).
+- Stayovers: stay overs are counted as InHouse - Arrival - Departure
 - Button to take you directly to the “Manage Booking” screen
 - Link to the booking on the timeline
 - Link to the Customer Profile